-There has been much talk about the benefits of bio-active peptides or bio-peptides and how they might help reverse the aging process, combat wrinkles and generally boost healthy living.
+There has been much talk about the benefits of bio-active peptides or bio-peptides and how they might help reverse the ageing process, combat wrinkles and generally boost healthy living.
 Many commentators are pointing to the use of bio-peptides as the largest single contributor to healthy looking skin, and stronger, youthful hair.

 Bio-Peptides are now available in many different forms of anti-ageing tonics, serums, day and night creams and also as nutritional supplements in the form of natural peptide complexes, allowing you to experience the benefits of these youth-retaining natural beauty complexes externally and internally.
 But what actually are bio-active peptides and collagen peptides, and how do they affect your skin, tissue and overall health?